JustWhit3/useful-guides/ROOT/Quick tips/Compilation and Running.md

 > If you have more than one class you have to do this passage for every single class, starting by the one which less depends on the other until the one which depends more.

 Now a file named *class_cpp.so* has been created in the current folder in which you run the previous command, it contains informations for the future macro loading.
-This passage has to be repeated everytime you modify a class.
+This passage has to be repeated ever ytime you modify a class.
 If you write a class and then you have to run only the *macro.cpp* macro, you don't need to repeat the previous command anymore.

 2) Open the ROOT macro with you editor, add the include class .h files at the top of the macro and load the class into it by using this two lines of code:
 ```c++